tareqabedrabbo/qcon-cloudfoundry-tutorial/lab-5/README.md

 	$ vmc bind-service myredis hello-spring
 	Binding Service [myredis]: OK

-We can also combine creating and binding a service in one command:
+We can combine the two steps in one command:

 	$ vmc create-service rabbitmq myrabbit hello-spring
 	Creating Service: OK